 Non- Core Curriculum

 During our Topic work, children will be heavily involved in the planning stage, choosing tasks and learning challenges.
 Research has shown that when children are actively involved in shaping the classroom decision-making, they are more productive and active in class.
 Our first Topic for Autumn 1 is Travel and Transport.
 The children are already planning to build their own transportation vehicles.
 This term we will be focussing on History and Art.
 We will alternate this and focus on Geography and Design Technology in the next term.

 Mrs Hannon will be delivering Science lessons on Tuesday afternoon.

 Year 1 is a crucial year in the journey for children learning to read.
 It is for this reason that we prioritise reading as the main homework activity.
-Children have a reading book from school, and we would like them to read every night for a short time.
+Children have a reading book from school and we would like them to read every night for a short time.
 The childre will all recieve a fury friend to adopt as long as they promise to read to it every night as motivation.
 An adult should read with the child and support them, asking questions and generally sharing the story.
 The adult should write and comment in the reading record when the book is finished.
 The expectation is that each child will get a new book every week.

 Each child has a homework folder with tasks that link to skills learned in class.
-Homework will be given out on a Wednesday and expected back the following Wednesday.
+Homework will be given out on a Friday and expected back the following Wednesday.
 Alongisde this will be spellings.
 Spelling tests will talke place every Friday.